fullviewdev/react-native-fullview-sdk/data_redaction.md

 ## Usage

-Wrap the view you want to hide within the `DataRedaction` container.
-Any view within this container will be excluded from the screen capture.
+Wrap the view you want to hide within the `DataRedaction` component.
+Any component within this container will be excluded from the screen capture.

 #### Example